 Kwek Yan Chong (“Kwek”) is from the Department of Biological Sciences, National University of Singapore (NUS), where he obtained his PhD in 2013 with his thesis on the effects of greenery on urban biodiversity.
-He is currently on an NUS Overseas Postdoctoral Fellowship to be based at CEED/CBCS, University of Queensland, for two years from October 2015.
+He obtained a NUS Overseas Postdoctoral Fellowship to be based at CEED/CBCS, University of Queensland, for two years from October 2015.

 He is also keen on contributing to the development of the standard of scientific research in Southeast Asia, a diverse and unique region.
 He believes that an understanding of local cultural sensitivities and socio-political realities is key to maximize the impact of conservation science.

 PhD, National University of Singapore, 2013